-The Scottish Landlord Registration System is provided by Scottish Government and hosted on this website by Registers of Scotland (RoS), on behalf of local authorities in Scotland who are required by Part 8 of the Antisocial Behaviour etc (Scotland) Act 2004 (opens in a new window) to prepare and maintain a register of landlords.
+The Scottish Landlord Register online service is provided by Scottish Government and hosted on this website by Registers of Scotland (RoS), on behalf of local authorities in Scotland who are required by Part 8 of the Antisocial Behaviour etc (Scotland) Act 2004 (the 2004 Act) to prepare and maintain a register of landlords.

-Scottish Government and RoS are the joint data processors as regards any personal data which may be collected and processed in connection with public access to the website and the landlord register public search facility.
+The Scottish Government and Registers of Scotland are the joint data processors of any personal data which may be collected and processed in connection with public access to the website and the landlord register public search facility.

 - for each visit to the website we will automatically collect the Internet protocol (IP) address used to connect your computer to the Internet

 - we automatically issue cookies to users who enter the website.
 Read full details on our cookies policy page.

 IP addresses and cookies do not in themselves identify individual users but identify only the computer used.
 We will not use any data we collect to identify any individual users.